 Where any order, notice, statement or document is required for the purpose of any provision of this Act to be served on the master of a ship, it shall be served, where there is no master and the ship is within the limits of Australia, on the managing owner of the ship, or, if there is no managing owner, on some agent of the owner residing in Australia, or, where no such agent is known or can be found, by affixing a copy thereof to the mast of the ship.

-129. Averment as to ownership of vessel
+129. Averments relating to vessels

-In a prosecution under this Act an averment in the charge that —
+In a prosecution under this Act, an averment in the charge as to 1 of the following matters is, in the absence of evidence to the contrary, sufficient evidence of the matter —

-(a) a person is or was the owner of a vessel which is or was licensed, or required to be licensed, by or under any Act, or is or was unlicensed under this or any other Act or in respect of which no licence, certificate or permit subsists; or
+(a) that a person is, or was at a specified time, the owner, master or operator of a specified vessel;

-(b) a vessel is a trading ship or a fishing vessel; or
+(b) that a specified vessel is, or was at a specified time, a domestic commercial vessel, a pleasure vessel or a prescribed vessel;

+(c) that a specified vessel is not, or was not at a specified time, exempt from a specified provision of this Act;

-(c) a vessel is or was licensed or required to be licensed by or under any Act,
+(d) that a specified vessel is, or was at a specified time, registered or licensed or required to be registered or licensed under an Act;

-shall be deemed to be sufficient evidence of that fact in the absence of evidence to the contrary.
+(e) that a vessel is or was in or used in navigable waters.

-[Section 129 amended: No. 84 of 2004 s.
-80.]
+[Section 129 inserted: No. 24 of 2023 s.
+91.]

-130. Averment as to membership of crew
+130. Averment relating to qualifications of crew

-In a prosecution under this Act relating to the manning of a vessel, an averment in the charge that a person is or was, or is not or was not, the holder of a particular certificate or a particular class of certificate shall be deemed to be sufficient evidence of that fact in the absence of evidence to the contrary.
+In a prosecution under this Act relating to the crewing of a vessel, an averment in the charge that a person is or was, or is not or was not, the holder of a particular certificate or qualification or a particular class of certificate or qualification is sufficient evidence of that fact in the absence of evidence to the contrary.

 [Section 130 amended: No. 84 of 2004 s.
-80.]
+80; No. 24 of 2023 s.
+92.]

 131. Place where act committed